lucasgelfond/webgpu-sam2/README.md

 ## Acknowledgements

 I made heavy use of prior art here.
 Some of the most help came from [this](https://github.com/microsoft/onnxruntime/issues/20876) recent ONNX Runtime issue about WebGPU support and from [ibaiGorodo](https://github.com/ibaiGorordo/ONNX-SAM2-Segment-Anything)'s repo that implements SAM 2 inference in Python.
 Many of my steps for handling the model were translation of this into JS.
-For dealing with the browser, I made heavy use of [web-sam](https://github.com/neka-nat/web-sam) and [SAM-in-Browser](https://github.com/sunu/SAM-in-Browser).
+For dealing with the browser, I owe a great deal to [web-sam](https://github.com/neka-nat/web-sam) and [SAM-in-Browser](https://github.com/sunu/SAM-in-Browser).

 In order to get the models to work on the web, I also used [SamExporter](https://github.com/vietanhdev/samexporter).
 A special thank you, of course, to Cursor and Claude 3.5 Sonnet.